About us

 So Happy Together!

-facts around this way, makes the tally come in at thirteen rescues!
-It can easily be
+bending the facts around this way, makes the tally come in at fifteen rescues!
+It

-said that we live for dogs and especially dogs in dire need of a good, loving home.
+can easily be said that we live for dogs and especially dogs in dire need of a

 We met in college in 1978 and haven't been away from each other from the